Timberland Conservation and Fire Resiliency Program

 The Department of Forestry and Fire Protection (CAL FIRE)(opens in new tab) is the lead agency for timber harvesting operations on private and state-owned forests.
 CAL FIRE considers review team agency recommendations and conducts final review and approval of all THPs.
 In addition to CDFW, review team agencies typically include the Regional Water Quality Control Boards(opens in new tab) and the California Geological Survey(opens in new tab).
 The Department of Parks and Recreation and local governments also participate in review when the THP may affect resources within their jurisdictions.

-TCFRP staff also coordinate at the statewide level on plans and policies to reduce and combat catastrophic wildfire and its effects through groups such as the California Wildfire & Forest Resilience Task Force.
+TCFRP staff work with other agencies to incorporate protection and conservation of fish, wildlife, and plant resources into plans and procedures for wildfire management activities.
+TCFRP staff also coordinate at the statewide level on plans and policies to reduce and combat catastrophic wildfire and its effects, through participation in groups such as the California Wildfire and Forest Resilience Task Force(opens in new tab).

-2 Forest acreage in California, 32,101,515 acres, and acres of timberland by land owner obtained from the U.S Forest Service Forest Inventory and Analysis National Program (opens in new tab)Forest Inventory Data Online web-application version: FIDO 1.5.1.05c St. Paul, MN: U.S. Department of Agriculture, Forest Service, Northern Research Station.
-2015.(opens in new tab)
+2. Forest acreage in California, 32,101,515 acres, and acres of timberland by land owner obtained from the U.S Forest Service Tools and Data - Forest Inventory and Analysis National Program(opens in new tab) Forest Inventory Data Online web-application version: FIDO 1.5.1.05c St. Paul, MN: U.S. Department of Agriculture, Forest Service, Northern Research Station.
+2015..